mattischrome/console-blog/content/posts/georgia-okeeffe/index.md

 - Georgia O'Keeffe
 - Seventeen
 title: Georgia O'Keeffe at Tate Modern
-heroImage: ../../assets/images/defaultHero.jpg
-description: We went to see the [Georgia O'Keeffe exhibition at the Tate Modern](http://www.tate.org.uk/whats-on/
 ---
 We went to see the [Georgia O'Keeffe exhibition at the Tate Modern](http://www.tate.org.uk/whats-on/tate-modern/exhibition/georgia-okeeffe) last year.
 At the time, I didn't know much about her, other than the fact she was famous for painting flowers.
 And that people get a bit hot under the collar about what those paintings might represent.
 Was the art world of the 1920s and 1930s so repressed that it managed to get into a lather about some paintings of flowers?
 And more importantly, are they any good?